WestPagbilao4/SCM-Starter/README.md

 # Simple-Contract

 # Description

-MetaCrafters ATM is a decentralized application (dApp) that allows users to interact with a smart contract deployed on the Ethereum blockchain.
-The smart contract enables basic functionalities such as depositing ETH, withdrawing ETH, and transferring ETH to other addresses.
+MetaCrafters ATM is a decentralized application (dApp) enabling users to interact with a smart contract deployed on the Ethereum blockchain.
+This smart contract supports basic functionalities such as depositing ETH, withdrawing ETH, and transferring ETH to other addresses.
+Additionally, users can view their transaction history, which includes the type of transaction, the wallet address involved, and the timestamp of each transaction.

 ## Getting Started
 To run this dApp, ensure you have MetaMask installed in your browser.
 MetaMask is a digital wallet used to interact with the Ethereum blockchain.